You are viewing a story from harrypotterfanfiction.com

 First Published: 08/14/2012

-Life goes on amidst of a War tearing the Magical world apart.
+Life goes on amidst of the war tearing the magical world apart.

-It's the lost tale of a defining generation that changed the outcomes of the War.
+This is the lost tale of the generation that changed the outcomes of war.

 credit to the lovely Chocolate_Frog at TDA for this amazing image!